-Checklists can be found in the Truescreen and Fieldprint manual beginning on page 11 (scroll down to How to Conduct NSCHC until you see Using AmeriCorps Approved Vendors Manual).
+Checklists can be found in the Using AmeriCorps Approved Vendors Truescreen and Fieldprint Manual.
 Serve Washington has also developed an optional NSCHC Documentation Checklist.

 May I charge individuals for the cost of NSCHC?

 No. The individual in a covered position that requires NSCHC may not be charged for the cost of any component of NSCHC.